kgbph/box/README.md

 **How to I change LAMP stack version?**
 > Edit `devilbox/.env` file then restart docker containers

+**How do I implement HTTPS?**
+> Import the Certificate Authority into your browser and you are all set.

 ## External resources
 - https://www.vagrantup.com/docs/index.html